ropensci/tokenizers/cran-comments.md

 This update adds new functionality and bug fixes to the tokenizers package as detailed in the NEWS.md file.

+As requested by CRAN maintainers, I have changed the URL to Project Gutenberg to its base URL.
+CRAN automated tests likely receive a 403 error because the site prevents scraping.

 ## Test environments

 * Local OS X install: R-Release